Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ```

 ## Parameters
-Parameters are special type of variables inside the functions parentheses <kbd>()</kbd> characters.
-If there are two or more parameters they must be separated by a comma <kbd>,</kbd> character.
-Their main purpose is to add more functionality to the function.
-If you're calling a function you must values or "arguments" which in each parameters, this is a requirement.
+Parameters are special types of variables that are located inside the calling operation <kbd>()</kbd> of the given function.
+Each parameter must be separated by a comma <kbd>,</kbd> character if there are two or more of them.
+Their main purpose is to add more functionality to the given function for the arguments to be passed.

 Example:
 ```lua